GET IN TOUCH

 The Iowa Department of Revenue (IDR) is the primary state agency that manages and enforces tax liens under Iowa law.
 When taxpayers have unpaid taxes, the Department's Central Collections Unit (CCU) handles the collection process.
 This unit ensures that the money owed to the state is assessed correctly, collected, and recorded.

-Taxpayers can reach the Iowa Department of Revenue for lien-related questions or account assistance through its official website at Iowa Department of Revenue or by calling 515-281-3114 or 800-367-3388.
+Taxpayers can reach the Iowa Department of Revenue for lien-related questions or account assistance through its official website or by calling 515-281-3114 or 800-367-3388.
 Direct communication with the department helps ensure timely resolution and compliance with state tax requirements.

 How the Iowa Tax Lien Process Works